-The toddler years are often challenging, but even more-so when your peaceful, happy-sleeping little one turns into a wakeful toddler in the night.
-These nightmare nights can suddenly come out of the blue and leave both parents and toddlers exhausted.
+The toddler years are often challenging, but even more so when your peaceful, happy-sleeping little one turns into a wakeful toddler in the night.
+This is called toddler sleep regression and these nightmare nights can suddenly come out of the blue and leave both parents and toddlers exhausted.

 Why is my toddler waking in the night?

 As daft as it sounds, over-tiredness can cause huge disruption to night sleep.
 Toddlers who suddenly refuse afternoon naps or go to bed too late can really struggle with getting a good night’s sleep simply because they are exhausted!